maveric-coder/Kubernetes/README.md

 ```
 In this case `Selector: app=nginx,env in (dev)`, only `app = nginx` and env in dev is getting selected.
 If we change the operator from `In` to `NotIn` the deployemnt will fail as there is mismatch of the labels.

+## Deployment
+A Deployment provides declarative updates for Pods and ReplicaSets.

+WE describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+We can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

+The `StrategyType` is `RollingUpdate`.
+This value can also be set to `Recreate`.
+By default we have a `minReadySeconds` value of `0`; we can change that value if we want pods to be up and running for a certain amount of time -- say, to load resources -- before they're truly considered "ready".
+The `RollingUpdateStrategy` shows that we have a limit of `1` `maxUnavailable` -- meaning that when we're updating the Deployment, we can have up to `1` missing pod before it's replaced, and `1 maxSurge`, meaning we can have one extra pod as we scale the new pods back up.